raregem1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays the last 10 lines of /etc/passwd
+the script displays the first two lines of a file